AlexWhiteCorp/watchdog/README.md

 # WatchDog
-Tool for GitHub to keep repositories you are interested in and their pull requests in one place and up-to-date.
+Tool for GitHub/GitLab to keep
+Repositories/Projects you are interested in and their Pull/Merge Requests in desktop Tray Menu.
 More info in User Guide.

 ## User Guide